TonyXTYan/CHSH-Game/README.md

 - [ ] persistent storage of game state, re-downloadable, maybe use browser storage too?
 - [ ] multiple game instances on multiple server machines
 - [ ] more unit tests, increase coverage for now
+- [ ] bug in the two CHSH value calc, once should be lower by 1/sqrt(2) ??

+# Harder TODOs
+- [ ] details stats shouldn't stream, should be on request, it also needs auto update upon team stats change
+- [ ] batch load dashboard, i.e. don't instant update